Waipoua Forest: History

 The Waipoua Forest was bought from Māori namely Tiopira Kinaka (Te Roroa) and Parore Te Awha (Te Kuihi) as part of the Waipoua Block No.1 in 1876 for a little over £2,000.
 At the time it covered about 80 km2.

 In 1885 the Waipoua Forest came under the provision of the State Forests Act, and an area of 90 km² was constituted a State Forest Reserve.

 One of the reasons for its escape from destruction in earlier days was its remoteness combined with the difficulty of extracting its timber.
 Another was, that like the Warawara to the North, rainfall was more consistent and abundant so that Māori and European fires had not engulfed it (as happened to the Kaihu, Puhipuhi and large parts of the Coromandel forest in the 1870s and 1880s).

 In 1907 the Waipoua Forest, the Warawara forest and one or two other smaller reserves were the only virgin kauri forests left belonging to the state.

 In 1913 a Royal Commission on Forestry recommended that a specially selected area of 0.8 km2 of the Waipoua Forest, and the whole of the Warawara Forest of 50 km2, be established as national kauri forests for the people of New Zealand.

-In 1926 a road was put through Waipoua Forest to provide access to the lands of neighbouring settlers.
+In July 1926, the government announced a road was put through Waipoua Forest to provide access to the lands of neighbouring settlers, and work began the same month beginning with 15 men.
+The Waipoua road was opened on 13 January 1928 by then-prime minister Joseph Gordon Coates, more than 100 vehicles were reported to have left Dargaville at the time to attend the opening ceremony.

 In the 1940s it became known that the State Forest Service was cutting kauri at Waipoua.
 In 1947 the Whangarei Progressive Society, in association with the Royal Forest and Bird Protection Society, the Waipoua Preservation Society, and other organisations secured more than 43,000 signatures on a petition asking for the 'declaration of the Waipoua State Forest as a national park under a board of trust, and that all milling and other state forest activities should cease'.
 The petition consisted of thirteen volumes of signatures, which was presented by the MP for Marsden, AJ Murdoch in a wheelbarrow to parliament on 25 September 1947.
 Its hope was that 160 km2 at Waipoua should be set aside for all time, inviolate from interference by man.
 Other petitions followed, and on 2 July 1952 an area of over 80 km2 was proclaimed a forest sanctuary.

 The zoologist William Roy McGregor was one of the driving forces in this movement, writing an 80-page illustrated pamphlet on the subject, which proved an effective manifesto for conservation.